ont-app/vocabulary/README.md

 The relations [preferredNamespaceUri](http://vocab.org/vann/#preferredNamespacePrefix) and [preferredNamespacePrefix](http://vocab.org/vann/#preferredNamespaceUri) are part of the public VANN vocabulary, with well-defined usage and semantics.

 ```
-The vocabulary.core module declares a number of commonly used namespaces, e.g.
+The ont-app.vocabulary.core module declares a number of commonly used namespaces, e.g.

-(ns vocabulary.foaf
+(ns ont-app.vocabulary.foaf
 {
  :dc/title "Friend of a Friend (FOAF) vocabulary"
  :dc/description "The Friend of a Friend (FOAF) RDF vocabulary,